-The majority of fundraising within the Trust has been from school events.
+The majority of fundraising within the Trust has been from school events and CIF bids.
 These have included sponsored events, "non-uniform" days and Christmas and summer fundraisers.
-Funds are also raised from the external school improvement work the Trust offers.
+Funds are also raised from the external school improvement work the Trust offers and from income earned through Ofsted inspector work.